typeRYOON/College-Work/README.md

 > But also with the amount of projects that are assigned,
 > this is also to organize them in an ordered fashion to see how I'd progress as a programmer.
 >
-> Most projects especially in earlier classes can be built using standard compilation methods.
+> Most projects, especially in earlier classes, can be built using standard compilation methods.
 ---
 > [**CS111 : : Program Design I**](#cs111---program-design-i "CS111")
 > [**CS141 : : Program Design II**](#cs141---program-design-ii "CS141")